Education in Syria Webcast

-Chris Capacci Carneal is an Education Development Officer in USAID’s Middle East Bureau.
+Chris Capacci Carneal is an education development officer in USAID’s Middle East Bureau.
 She has been with USAID since 2004.
-Prior to USAID, Chris worked with Catholic Relief Services and Save the Children in their Sahel Field Office.
+Prior to USAID, Carneal worked with Catholic Relief Services and Save the Children in their Sahel Field Office.
 She has a PhD in International Development Education from Florida State University.

 Jim Rogan is Senior Advisor to USAID’s Education in Conflict and Crisis Network (ECCN), and is Principal and Owner of Exterion LLC, an international development consulting firm.
 He is a peacebuilding and governance specialist, and has worked on education in conflict and crisis for nearly 10 years.
 He has held senior management positions with the UN and the private sector.
 His last role was as Chief of Peacebuilding and Recovery for UNICEF in New York.
 He holds a BSFS from Georgetown University and an MA in International Political Economy from the University of Chicago.

 Question (from Hank Healey): What is happening in Syrian education now is a miracle; the key is to figure out how those miracles happened (to identify the driving forces behind them) and strive to keep those forces in place as well as replicate them elsewhere.